 What’s left?
 The destination!
 And here’s where to go this winter!

-Pushkar – Conveniently located 146 kms from Jaipur, the colorful city of Pushkar has been a crowd puller since many years.
-One of the oldest cities of India, it is located on the shore of Pushkar lake.
+Conveniently located 146 km from Jaipur, the colorful city of Pushkar has been a crowd puller for many years.
+One of the oldest cities of India, it is located on the shore of Pushkar Lake.
 Regarded as one of the five sacred pilgrimage sites for Hindus, it is home to many temples, the most popular one being the Brahma Temple.
 One can also attend the Pushkar fair that is held every November.
 Apart from being the world’s largest camel fair, you can become a part of all the fun and festivities at this fair.

-Ranakpur – Situated 350 kms from Jaipur, Ranakpur is situated between Udaipur and Jodhpur.
+Situated 350 km from Jaipur, Ranakpur is situated between Udaipur and Jodhpur.
 This peaceful village located in the Pali District is famous for its architecture and the famous Jain Temple.
 This marble temple has been dedicated to Lord Adinatha.
-The temple is supported by over thousands exquisitely carved marble pillars.
+The temple is supported by thousands of exquisitely carved marble pillars.

-Neemrana – Located in the Alwar district of Rajasthan, Neemrana is a site of a 14th century Hill-Fort, 150 kms from Jaipur.
-The fort was sold to the group, Neemrana Hotels, an Indian organization that helps restoring ruins and converting them into heritage hotels.
-Started in the 1990’s, Neemrana Palace is one of india’s oldest heritage hotels, located on a hill and offers breathtaking panoramic views of the area.
+Located in the Alwar district of Rajasthan, Neemrana is a site of a 14th century Hill-Fort, 150 km from Jaipur.
+The fort was sold to the group, Neemrana Hotels, an Indian organization that helps to restore ruins and to convert them into heritage hotels.
+Started in the 1990’s, Neemrana Palace is one of India’s oldest heritage hotels, located on a hill and offers breathtaking panoramic views of the area.

-Bharatpur – 176 kms from Jaipur is the city of Bharatpur, widely known for Keoladeo National Park, a famous bird sanctuary where one can expect to see over 350 species of birds.
-The park is home to the rare Siberian crane, and is the only habitat in the world for it, other than of course, Siberia.
+176 km from Jaipur is the city of Bharatpur, widely known for Keoladeo National Park, a famous bird sanctuary where one can expect to see over 350 species of birds.
+The park is home to the rare Siberian crane and is the only habitat in the world for it, other than of course, Siberia.